-Taking place in London, 28 November 2019, this year our national conference will focus on 'Professionalising Governance in Higher Education'.
+Having taken place in London, 28 November 2019, our national conference focused on 'Professionalising Governance in Higher Education'.

-With a mix of plenary, workshop and panel sessions the conference will look beyond the sector, addressing practice, developments and insights and exploring whether and how these can be adopted in HE.
+With a mix of plenary, workshop and panel sessions the conference looked beyond the sector, addressing practice, developments and insights and exploring whether and how these can be adopted in HE.

-Delegates will hear from senior leaders who are at the forefront of challenging and changing practice including:
+Delegates heard from senior leaders who are at the forefront of challenging and changing practice including: